liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. What is the difference between vectors and arrays in C++?
 1. What are the different types of STL containers in C++?
 1. Explain the concept of smart pointers in C++
-1. What is the purpose of the "this" pointer in C++?
 1. What is the difference between a static variable and an instance variable in Java?
 1. Explain the concept of anonymous classes in Java
 1. What is the purpose of the "super" keyword in Java?